insujang/insujang.github.io/_posts/2017-05-31-implementing-and-using-custom-intel-sgx-trusted-library.markdown

 That's it.
 As it is not an ECALL, we don't need to add the function into EDL.

+## 3. Linking a library to a SGX application

 Now our new trusted function can be used within any enclave.
 Let's link this library to an SGX application.
 Making a sample SGX application is well explained in the Eclipse Help content (`Help > Help Contents > Intel(R) SGX Eclipse Plug-in Developer Guide` in Eclipse window).